Your Agency Guide to YouTube Success Metrics: 13 KPIs to Track 🔍

 And that’s because no one else is advocating for them.

 Consequently, they aren’t perceived as authoritative because of this lack of credibility.

 Avinash Kaushik, a digital marketing expert from Google coined the term “amplification rate.”

 What it does is reveal how often your subscribers are sharing your content.

 Like other YouTube metrics, amplification rate provides you with insight into what content reigns supreme with your audience.

-Now deciding on an amplification rate to target is up to you.
+Now deciding on an amplification rate to target is up to you and your agency’s team.
 Keep it within reason.